-Peter D’Alessandri is a figurative artist working from a studio in southeast London.
+Peter D’Alessandri is a figurative artist working from a studio in the Medway town Chatham.
 The representation and description of people is the main focus of his work.

 He has shown his work regularly; mainly in London, but also nationally and internationally.
 His work has been bought by collectors worldwide.